About the breeder and kennel

 OFA Certifications

-All our dogs are health tested of any inherant genetic disorders in their DNA in addition to testing of hips, patellas and eyes.
+All our dogs are health tested of any inherent genetic disorders in their DNA in addition to testing of hips, patellas, and eyes.
 These results are publicly posted on the OFA website.

 AKC Bred with H.E.A.R.t.